iomesh/docs/docs/volume-operations/clone-pv.md

 Verify that there is already a PVC available for cloning.

 **Procedure**
-1. Create a PVC `example-clone.yaml`.
+1. Create a YAML config `example-clone.yaml`.
 Specify the source PVC you want to clone.

     ```yaml
     apiVersion: v1